KirinRaijin/Hand-identification/README.txt

 CODING:
 Window design:
 The main concept of using mediapipe is that mediapipe is a cross-platform library developed by Google that provides amazing ready-to-use ML solutions for computer vision tasks.
-OpenCV on the otherhand,is a tool for image analysis, webcam output, image processing, detection and face recognision.
+OpenCV on the otherhand,is a tool for image analysis, webcam output, image processing, detection and face recognition.